The real cost of living in Amsterdam

 Here’s an indication of the average monthly rent in Amsterdam based on the HousingAnywhere Rent Index.

-• Private Room (best for students): €950
+• Private Room (best for students): €1,007

-• Studio (best for singles, couples, or new graduates): €1,275.
+• Studio (best for singles, couples, or new graduates): €2,067.

-• Apartment (best for couples or families): €2,200.
+• Apartment (best for couples or families): €2,388.

 Prices can differ depending on which Amsterdam neighbourhood you live in.
-For example, depending on your preferred area, you could pay anywhere between €950 - €1,575 for a studio.
+For example, depending on your preferred area, you could pay anywhere between €1,007 - €1,575 for a studio.
+Check out our guide to the areas to avoid in Amsterdam to make sure you choose the best neighborhood for you.

 While you can use these rent prices as an estimate, you should know that Amsterdam is notoriously known for high rental prices due to the shortage of houses.
+Luckily, you can apply for Dutch rental allowance (huurtoeslag) which will help you cover the costs of housing in Amsterdam.

 Our advice is to start searching homes for homes for rent in Amsterdam at least 4 months before your arrival.
 Use a trusted service, such as HousingAnywhere, that will verify landlords and protect your deposit until you move in.
 And once you find something suited to your needs, be quick in booking your room, studio, or apartment.

-Public transport costs in Amsterdam
+Utilities in Amsterdam

 Cycling: The Netherlands is not only known for cycling but is also one of the safest countries to cycle in as they’ve separate bicycle lanes.
 It’ll only cost you a one-time investment of buying a cycle and possibly a bicycle pump (unless your bike gets stolen!).